Esri/arcgis-runtime-samples-android/kotlin/identify-layers/README.md

 * IdentifyLayerResult
 * IdentifyLayerResult.LayerContent.Name
 * IdentifyLayerResult.SublayerResults
-* MapView.IdentifyLayersAsync
+* MapView.identifyLayersAsync

 ## Additional information

-The GeoView supports two methods of identify: `identifyLayer()`, which identifies features within a specific layer and `identifyLayers()`, which identifies features for all layers in the current view.
+The GeoView supports two methods of identify: `identifyLayerAsync()`, which identifies features within a specific layer and `identifyLayersAsync()`, which identifies features for all layers in the current view.

 ## Tags